NoCompromises/laravel-project-standard/README_TEMPLATE.md

 * `docker/bin/artisan horizon:install`
 * `docker/bin/artisan migrate --seed`

-You're good to go - surf to https://my-project.local:30080  (or a different host/port if you've configured it)
+You're good to go - surf to https://my-project.local

 You can also use any normal database management tools and connect to the database using the port specified in `.env`.